Skip to content

 }

-• id is a URL-safe slug, not the npm package name.
-It must match /^[a-z][a-z0-9_-]*$/ — start with a lowercase letter, then letters, digits, hyphens, or underscores.
-The id is used both as a single path segment in plugin route URLs (/_emdash/api/plugins/<id>/...) and as part of generated SQL identifiers for plugin storage indexes, so @, /, leading digits, and uppercase letters all fail at runtime.
-Pair an unscoped id like plugin-hello with a scoped npm package name in entrypoint.
+• slug is a URL-safe id, not the npm package name. /^[a-z][a-z0-9_-]*$/, max 64 chars.
+It’s a single path segment in plugin route URLs (/_emdash/api/plugins/<slug>/...) and part of generated SQL identifiers for storage indexes, so @, /, leading digits, and uppercase all fail.
+Pair an unscoped slug (plugin-hello) with a scoped npm package name.

 hooks: {